Get in Touch

 • "Mocking Bird" Theory

-• Perception – how you perceive situations and how others may perceive you
+• Perception: How you view situations vs. how others view you

 Example/Exercise